 Here are 8 things you can do to lower your college expenses…

-There are dozens of tuition-free colleges.
+There are at least 18 tuition-free colleges.
 While they are challenging to get into, they are definitely worth a try.
 In addition to studying, you will also need to work.
 Jobs can include anything from working in the dairy, farming, cooking, being a librarian, cleaning, and other duties that will help keep the school free for incoming students.

 Here’s a list of some tuition-free colleges:

 #2 Begin college while you’re in high school.

 Taking AP classes can easily shave off a semester or two (and it’s funded by high schools).
 You might even get your diploma 2 years early!

 Here are a few examples:

 - State College Classes While In High School

 #3 Attend a cheaper college first.